doars/doars/packages/doars/README.md

 Set the inner html of the element.
 The directive's value should be a function expression returning the HTML to set.
 The inner HTML is only updated if differs from the current value.

+#### Modifiers

+- `{Boolean} morph = false` Whether the existing and new element trees should be compared and updated accordingly instead of fully overwriting the existing element tree.

 #### Examples

 ```HTML